mvolkmann/mvolkmann.github.com/programming/sed-article.md

 sed -E -i '/^$/ N; /\n$/ D' my-input.txt
 ```

-The first part, `/^$/ N`, appends blank lines to PatSpace.
+The first part, `/^$/ N`, appends blank lines to the pattern space.
-Note that PatSpace will be empty after each non-blank line is processed.
+Note that the pattern space will be empty after each non-blank line is processed.
-The second part, `/\n$/ D`, deletes the first line in PatSpace
+The second part, `/\n$/ D`, deletes the first line in the pattern space
-if PatSpace ends with a newline character.
+if the pattern space ends with a newline character.
 This will be the case every time a blank line is read
 that follows another blank line.